The trime… the name surely sounds much like dime.

 Yes, American coinage 150 years ago was very colorful!

 Back in the 1850s, small change was still a big part of daily life.
-In fact, usage and hoarding meant a severe shortage of silver coins.

-The United States Mint, trying to address the shortage of silver coins while still producing a coin that had a bullion value close to its face value, created the silver three cent coin — the trime.
+The United States Mint, trying to address the shortage of silver coins while still producing a coin that had a bullion value close to its face value, created the three cent silver coin — the trime.

-With the United States Postal Service delivering letters for 3 cents, a 3-cent coin was particularly convenient for purchasing postage.
-Don’t forget, at the time the postal service was really the only communications link between individuals.
+NOTE: At the time, the postal service was really the only communications link between individuals.
 The use of telegraphs was still in its infancy.

 The reverse depicts the Roman numeral III inside a large C.